Bereavement benefits

 What bereavement leave you're entitled to in the UK – from statutory parental bereavement leave to employer policies.
 Includes pay rates and how to request it.

-Bereavement support payment: who qualifies and how to claim
+Bereavement support payment: eligibility, rates and how to claim

-Funeral Expenses Payment: who can get it and how to apply
+Funeral Expenses Payment: eligibility, cover and how to claim

-A guide to Funeral Expenses Payment — the DWP grant that helps people on low incomes cover funeral costs.
-Who qualifies, what it pays, and how to apply.
+Funeral Expenses Payment is a DWP grant for people on qualifying benefits arranging a funeral.
+Who qualifies, what it covers, how much, and how to claim.

 Funeral Support Payment: the Scottish grant for funeral costs